-For the QUBO problem Eq.~(\ref{eq:kp_qubo}), we define an order $G=(V,E)$ on a set $V=\{x_1,\cdots,x_n\}$ of variables as follows:
+For the QUBO problem Eq.~(\ref{eq:kp_qubo}), we define a partial order $G=(V,E)$ on a set $V=\{x_1,\cdots,x_n\}$ of variables as follows:

-The order $G$ is valid with respect to minimization of the objective function in Eq.~(\ref{eq:kp_qubo}).
+The partial order $G$ is valid with respect to minimization of the objective function in Eq.~(\ref{eq:kp_qubo}).
 A proof sketch is shown as follows.
 Fix a set of selected items except item $i$ and $j$.
-When item $j$ has higher value than item $i$, then we get higher total value by selecting item $j$ rather than selecting item $i$ if the knapsack admits.
+When item $j$ has a higher value than item $i$, then we obtain a higher total value by selecting item $j$ rather than selecting item $i$ if the knapsack admits.
 If item $j$ has less weight than item $i$, then item $j$ can be selected satisfying the constraint when item $i$ can be selected.
 Therefore, if both conditions on values and weights hold between item $i$ and $j$, then we may select item $j$ prior to item $i$.
 In other words, we may add an auxiliary constraint $x_i = 1 \Rightarrow x_j = 1$.
 A rigorous proof is given by extending Theorem~\ref{thm:sufficient_condition_valid_order} to a constrained setting with inequalities, which is left to Appendix~\ref{app:sufficient_condition}.
-Note that when item $i$ and $j$ has exactly the same values and weights, there is a subtlety in considering two-way constraints $x_i = 1 \Rightarrow x_j = 1$ and $x_j = 1 \Rightarrow x_i = 1$.
+Note that when items $i$ and $j$ have exactly the same values and weights, there is a subtlety in considering two-way constraints $x_i = 1 \Rightarrow x_j = 1$ and $x_j = 1 \Rightarrow x_i = 1$.
 Adding both constraints prohibits selecting only either item $i$ or $j$, which possibly changes the optimum of the knapsack problem.
-To avoid this, we add restriction that $x_i = 1 \Rightarrow x_j = 1$ only when $i<j$ if the values and weights coincide.
-We remark that this corresponds to removing cycles in $G$, which illustrates why we impose acyclicity of a graph to be an order of variables in Definition~\ref{def:order}.
+To avoid this, we add a restriction that $x_i = 1 \Rightarrow x_j = 1$ only when $i<j$ if the values and weights coincide.
+We remark that this corresponds to removing cycles in $G$, which illustrates why we impose acyclicity of a graph to be a partial order of variables in Definition~\ref{def:order}.

 Every quadratic term of form $x_i x_j$ appears in the objective function in Eq.~(\ref{eq:kp_qubo}) with a positive coefficient.
 Therefore, each quadratic term corresponding to an edge $(x_i, x_j)\in E$ is reduced to a linear term through linearization.